AlexandraDirector of Education, Instructor

 He has been a professional tutor for more than 10 years, and works with students who span a wide range of academic abilities, ages, and personal interests.
 If you do not initially enjoy math or feel you are not math-oriented, Vic will find a way to enthuse you!
 He injects humor and real-world examples into his teaching to make material easier to understand.
 Outside the classroom, Vic enjoys playing chess, xiangqi (Chinese chess), travelling locally to explore new areas, folding origami, and spending time in Cape May.

-Specialities: ACT.
-GRE.
-PSAT, SAT, Chemistry, Economics, Latin, Mathematics, Physics
+Specialities: Chemistry, Economics, Latin, Mathematics, Physics

 Foriegn Languages: Japanese and Latin